mdlacasse/Owl/README.md

 conversion amount.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.

-Current version has no optimization of the allocation ratio between accounts.
-If there is interest, that could be added in the future.
+Current version has no optimization of the asset allocation ratios between savings accounts.
+If there is interest,
+that could be added in the future.
 Also, only US federal income tax is considered.

 ## Let's explore the functionality of the tool through a specific example.